-Anxiety disorders aren't always just nail-biting worry—they can manifest in some pretty unexpected ways.
+Anxiety disorders aren't always just nail-biting worry—they can manifest in some pretty unexpected ways, especially during the coronavirus pandemic.
 The issues and symptoms listed here are certainly not exclusive to anxiety, but if you find yourself nodding emphatically as you read along, it might be time to talk to your doctor.

 If gas, bloating, constipation, cramps, and/or diarrhea are a regular part of your life, you may have irritable bowel syndrome (IBS), which is extremely common in people with anxiety disorders.
 Stress and worry can exacerbate IBS symptoms, which, in turn, can make life a lot more stressful.